RAJBAPU/Decypher/README.md

 # Decypher

 A Project developed during "Decypher' hackathon to recommend tests and courses.
-My team was te finalist in it.
+My team was a finalist in it.